AFBlockchain/corda-four-nodes/README.md

 For the latter usage, a [handy script](scripts/docker-run.sh) is provided.
 It takes care of mounting the cordapp volume and exposing necessary ports.

 Note that the script uses two exported environment variables: `IMAGE_NAME` and `BASE_DIR` (the directory that contains your `cordapps` **directory**).
 When the above two variables are properly set, start up the container via `./scripts/docker-run.sh`

+The minimum platform version is 9 (OS 4.7.x)

 For the default cordapp (the *yo-cordapp*), you can interact with the container as such: